IlAnP7L24/matlab-STATIC-AND-DYNAMIC-IDENTIFICATION-OF-LINEAR-LINKS-AND-THE-METHOD-OF-LEAST-SQUARES/README.md

 Where m is the mass of the inertial element; β and c are characteristics of dissipative and elastic elements; x is a coordinate that determines the position of the inertial element relative to the undeformed elastic element; u is the law of motion of the measured object.

+Structure of the mechanical part of the inertial accelerometer:

 ![image](https://github.com/IlAnP7L24/matlab-STATIC-AND-DYNAMIC-IDENTIFICATION-OF-LINEAR-LINKS-AND-THE-METHOD-OF-LEAST-SQUARES/assets/158156829/68bec14a-70a9-4040-9071-17a0f2871792)

+Simulink simulation of the mechanical part of the inertial accelerometer:

 ![image](https://github.com/IlAnP7L24/matlab-STATIC-AND-DYNAMIC-IDENTIFICATION-OF-LINEAR-LINKS-AND-THE-METHOD-OF-LEAST-SQUARES/assets/158156829/340682ee-4ae2-4f41-8007-321772e67eaa)